fermo-metabolomics/fermo_docs/docs/home/input_output.md

 #### Offline CLI (`fermo_core`)

 The `fermo_core` CLI requires a single antiSMASH results directory (at the time of writing, version 7.1) containing a `knownclusterblast` results directory.

+### *FERMO* Session File

+All analysis results and used parameters are written into a FERMO Session file in JSON format.
+This file serves as long-term storage of analysis results.
+Session files can be also loaded into FERMO, and used to reproduce the parameter settings.

+*Nota bene: FERMO >=1.0. does not accept session files that were generated with previous versions of FERMO (<1.0)*